Nothing clearly indicates the need for treatment than withdrawal symptoms that start soon after one stops abusing drugs or alcohol.

 Getting a medical detox at a professional rehab center or hospital ensures you:

 - Get the right treatment that eases the drug/alcohol withdrawal process to make it more manageable

 - Get the proper attention should medical emergencies arise during withdrawal

-- Enter the right counseling, therapy programs and specialists who can offer guidance when detox ends
+- Enter the right counseling and therapy programs where specialists can offer guidance when detox ends

 How Long Does Detox Take?